ntavendale/Elastic.NET/README.md

 # Elastic.NET
-Sample Delphi Application For ES 6
+Sample C#/.NET Application For ES example code.

-Createdt with VS 2017 but the code should port trvially to previous versions of Visual Studio and earlier .NET frameworks.
+Created with VS 2017 but the code should port trvially to previous versions of Visual Studio and earlier .NET frameworks.

 Elastic Explorer Can be found here: http://www.allthingssyslog.com/ElasticExplorer